Grutas de Bustamante

 Grutas de Bustamante, named after the nearby town Bustamante, is a huge cave system.
 But rumors about many kilometers of cave and speleologists staying months inside the cave are just legend.
 Much of the cave was surveyed by Jan and Orion Knox from Austin, Texas, who visited the cave many times for forty years.

 Bustamante cave is famous for being really huge, having several huge chambers.
 The first one is 200 m long, 100 m wide and 20 m high.
 The Salon de Gigantes (Hall of the Giants) is even bigger: 600 m long, 100 m wide and 30 m high.
-With an area of 39,730m² it is listed at place 18 of the Worldlist of largest undergound chambers by surface area [retrieved OCT-2008].
+With an area of 39,730 m² it is listed at place 24 [2024] of the WorldWorld Largest Chamber by Area.

-The next topic of development is the ascend from the parking lot to the cave entrance.
-By foot this is a walk of only 1.6 km, but an ascend of 250 m.
+The next topic of development is the ascent from the car park to the cave entrance.
+By foot this is a walk of only 1.6 km, but an elevation gain of 250 m.
 Physically fit visitors need 45 minutes, normal people should schedule an hour or more.
 This walk through the Méxican desert requires appropriate clothes, sturdy shoes and enough water.
-Many years ago, in attempt to build a road to the cave entrance, a single lane track was bulldozered into the shrubs, but it stopped a hundred meters from the cave.
-Later a landslide blocked the road about halfway up.
-In the last years this road has been reactivated but it is still not very good.
+Many years ago, in an attempt to build a road to the cave entrance, a single lane track was bulldozed into the shrubs, but it stopped a hundred meters from the cave.
+Later a landslide blocked this road about halfway up.
+Later this road has been reactivated, but it was still not very good.
+Then it was paved, and today there are shuttle buses from the car park to the cave entrance.